eghuro/crawlcheck/README.md

 ### TODOs

  - Improve Tests and Documentation
+ - Parallelization
+ - Report - get full path from entry point to invalid link
+ - More runtime rules in configuration - cookies related
  - Report - manual annotations of findings
  - Filters and search in report
- - Regular expressions in configuration for plugins (URLs)
+ - Detect sitemap.xml (from robots.txt), validate it, note the links from sitemap
- - Dockerize
+ - Generate sitemap.xml
  - Detect forms and Javascript actions
- - Event based parallel processing

 License
 ----